 While GSPs are generally great with kids, care must be exercised around small children.
 A GSP’s eagerness and playfulness could at times lead to unintentional injuries.
 (Note: Proper introduction of children to any canine, regardless of breed, and teaching children appropriate behavior around dogs in general, is essential.
 To NEVER leave any dog unattended with an infant should be an absolute.)

 GSPs can be protective of their home and their humans.
-As a very social and human friendly breed, the GSP loves to be around people and activity, and handles this well, assuming it has been properly socialized.
-The tendency to protect territory and “pack” can be present in some GSPs more than others.
-We recommend you not encourage this trait should it exist.
+As a very social and human friendly breed, the GSP loves to be around people and activity, and handles this well, assuming they have been properly socialized.
+Care must be given to proper socialization and positive reinforcement training in order to avoid problematic behaviors.

 GSPs are hunters.
 This does not mean they would be unhappy in a non-hunting home.
 It does, however, mean that other avenues to direct their energies may have to be found.
 GSPs get bored very easily if not kept busy.
 They are very inquisitive and can be quite inventive when entertaining themselves.
 Unfortunately, many things they consider fun (such as playing with all the neat toys in the kitchen garbage can, unspooling toilet paper, digging in the flowerbed, jumping or climbing fences, shredding pillows or furniture, and the list goes on) we consider destructive.